Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 ### Prius Package
 This NuGet package is used for database persistence, and is optional.
-If you are using it, then you need to configure it in the config.txt file.
-The config.txt file already contains a boilerplate configuration for MySQL, you need just need to customize the connection string for the location and logon credentials of your MySQL instance.
+If you are using it, then you need to configure it in the urchin.json file.
+The urchin.json file already contains a boilerplate configuration for MySQL, you need just need to customize the connection string for the location and logon credentials of your MySQL instance.